Chart Color Schemes

 Belgrave - Selby is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Belgrave-Selby's dwelling structure, as per the latest Census, consisted of 99.2% houses and 0.8% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Melbourne metro's 93.8% houses and 6.3% other dwellings.
-The home ownership rate in Belgrave-Selby was 35.7%, similar to Melbourne metro, with mortgaged dwellings at 56.6% and rented ones at 7.6%.
-The median monthly mortgage repayment in the area was $1,950, aligning with Melbourne metro's average, while median weekly rent was $400 compared to Melbourne metro's $380.
-Nationally, Belgrave-Selby's mortgage repayments exceeded the Australian average of $1,863, and rents surpassed the national figure of $375.
+Belgrave-Selby's dwelling structure, as per the latest Census, consisted of 99.2% houses and 0.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Melbourne metro's 93.8% houses and 6.3% other dwellings.
+Home ownership in Belgrave-Selby was 35.7%, with mortgaged dwellings at 56.6% and rented ones at 7.6%.
+The median monthly mortgage repayment was $1,950, aligning with Melbourne metro's average.
+Median weekly rent was $400, compared to Melbourne metro's $380.
+Nationally, Belgrave-Selby's mortgage repayments exceeded the Australian average of $1,863, while rents surpassed the national figure of $375.

 Frequently Asked Questions - Housing